-- Educational Psychology - Inclusion Practitioners (who work specifically with students on the Autistic spectrum) - Sensory and Physical Teaching Service (SaPTS)
+- Educational Psychology - Communication and Interaction specialists (formerly the Inclusion Practitioners) - Sensory and Physical Teaching Service (SaPTS)

-The school can also access support from the Child and Adolescent Mental Health Team (CAMHS)
+The school can also access support from the Child and Adolescent Mental Health Team (CAMHS) and social prescribers (NHS).

 The Education Alliance has launched the 'Be Well' Programme, providing additional mental health support for students across the trust.
-Over the next four years an integrated package of information, training and support developed in partnership with Humber NHS and Hull and East Yorkshire MIND will be delivered across the schools in the trust.
+An integrated package of information, training and support developed in partnership with Humber NHS and Hull and East Yorkshire MIND is currently being delivered across the schools in the trust.

 Following the Launch of the Be Well Programme, the Snaith School has worked in partnership with Hull and East Yorkshire MIND to produce a Whole School Action Plan with our Students, Parents and staff.
-This will be reviewed regularly throughout the 4 year programme.
+This will be reviewed regularly throughout the programme.